 |Phenotype Manifest In|

 In the motor neurons of Miro[B682]/Miro[Sd32] larvae, mitochondria are largely absent from neuro-muscular junctions, and are present in reduced numbers in axons, mainly concentrated close to the ventral ganglion.
 The proportion of motile mitochondria is significantly reduced in these cells and, unlike in wild-type, many stationary mitochondria are not clustered.
-In addition, the motile mitochondria (both anterograde and retrograde) are significantly shorter than in wild-type.
-There is also a small but significant reduction in the proportion of mitochondria that are motile and in the rate of mitochondrial flux in the axons of in motor neurons of Miro[B682]/+ larvae.
+In addition, the motile mitochondria (both anterograde and retrograde) are significantly smaller than in wild-type.

 |Phenotype Manifest In|